feliciaiveliz/100-days-of-ruby/log.md

 **Time Spent**: 6 hours 30 minutes

 **Thoughts:** Holy crap, this game is kicking my butt.
 I really hope this stuff will get easier.
 It's overload.
 I came this close to throwing up my hands, but I reached out for help.
 Hopefully tomorrow goes better.

+### Day 16: June 29, 2019 - Saturday

+**Today's Progress**
+ * Finished rock, paper, scissors game
+ * Submitted it for code review; awaiting feedback

+**Time Spent**: 1 hour 30 minutes

+**Thoughts:** I'm glad to be 'done' with it.
+I'm nervous about feedback because I feel like I could have done a better job.
+We'll see.